5th November 2018 (VOD Premiere)

 Martyn Ford, Kristian Nairn, Brian Blessed

-There’s a scene about 30 minutes into Robin Hood: The Rebellion in which everything started to click.
-After Robin Hood and his intrepid cohorts sneak into the Sherriff of Nottingham’s castle to save Lady Marian, the group heads to the practice armory to access wooden swords, the logic being that any weapon is better than none.
-As the three men struggle against one guard, take a solid five minutes to open a door with a belt, only to get cornered in the armory itself, it suddenly dawns on them that perhaps wooden swords aren’t worth the effort.
+There’s a scene about 30 minutes into Robin Hood: The Rebellion in which everything started to make sense.
+After Robin Hood and his intrepid cohorts sneak into the Sherriff of Nottingham’s castle to save Lady Marian, the group heads to the practice armory to access wooden swords.
+As the three men struggle against one guard, take a solid five minutes to open a shaky wooden door, only to get cornered in the armory itself, it suddenly dawns on them that perhaps wooden swords aren’t worth the effort.

-It was then that I realized that Robin Hood: The Rebellion (or RH:TR, as I will hereby refer to it in order to preserve my sanity) works best as a Naked Gun-esque farce that portrays everyone as woefully ill-equipped for the swashbuckling adventure at hand.
-And on those terms, it’s a pretty charming way to pass the time, providing you have a couple of friends and an industrial amount of beer at hand.
+It was then that I realized that Robin Hood: The Rebellion (or RH:TR, as I will hereby refer to it in order to preserve my sanity) works best as a Naked Gun-esque farce.
+The kind that portrays everyone as woefully ill-equipped for the swashbuckling adventure at hand.
+And on those terms, it’s a pretty charming way to pass the time, provided you have a couple of friends and an industrial amount of beer at hand.

-Only a fool would go into a low-budget VOD Robin Hood film expecting something that adheres to our classical notions of “good” or “competency”, but RH: TR takes a while to find its campy groove.
+Only an idiot would go into a low-budget VOD Robin Hood film expecting something that adheres to our classical notions of “good” or “competency.”
+But RH: TR takes a while to find its campy groove.
 Instead it spends its opening act hopelessly trying to ape the gravity and solemnity of Game of Thrones.